You’ve just bought your first guitar? Congratulations! Someone’s given you one as a gift? Even better! Welcome to the world of guitar playing!

 What is intonation and how do you check for it?

-Okay, intonation is when the note you play is the pitch it’s supposed to be, rather than flat or sharp.
+Okay, intonation is when the note that you play is the pitch it’s supposed to be, rather than flat or sharp.
 If you play a ‘D’ note, say, at the fifth fret of the second heaviest string, you want that pitch to actually be ‘D’ and not a close but slightly ‘off’ version of that D. With us?

 So how do you check this?
 And how do you sort it if it’s needing some attention?